BYU-ITC-210/BYU-ITC-210.github.io/HW1-CLI.md

 > An easy way to determine what a command does is to type `man` and then the name of the command you are trying to learn about.
 For instance, `man cp` in the command line interface (CLI) will bring up a page about the `cp` command.
 Simply press <kbd>q</kbd> to leave that screen.

-### Preparation

-To do this part, you need access to a Unix-style command line shell such as __Bash__ or __zsh__.
-The process is different for macOS and Windows systems.

-### macOS

-macOS is based on the Darwin core which, like Linux, is a Unix-derived operating system.
-Accordingly, the shell is built-in.
-It is called __Terminal__ and is found under `Applications - Utilities - Terminal`.
-You can also use Spotlight Search or Launchpad to bring it up.

-### Windows

-Windows includes the classic __DOS Command Line__ and the newer __PowerShell__.
-But, for this assignment, you will need to install the __Linux Subsystem for Windows 2 (LSW2)__ in order to get a Linux/Unix style command line.
-We will be using LSW2 and Docker through the rest of the semester so it's definitely worth the effort.

-If you are current on your Windows updates (build 21H1 or later) then the simple `wsl --install` command will work.
-Make sure you run it from an **administrator PowerShell** and that you reboot after the installation completes.

 ### Using the CLI

+For this assignment and throughout the class you will using a Linux/Unix style command line.

+__Mac__ The [macOS Terminal](https://support.apple.com/guide/terminal/welcome/mac) uses the same syntax as Linux so Mac users can complete this assignment using __Terminal__ which is found under `Applications > Utilities > Terminal` or you can use Spotlight Search or Launchpad to bring it up.

+__Windows__ includes the classic [Command Shell](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/windows-commands) and the newer [PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/overview).
+But those their own syntax which is distinct from Linux/Unix.
+Windows users should first __complete steps 1 and 2 of Lab 1__.
+Then you can either use the WSL command-line or the [Git Bash](https://www.git-tower.com/blog/git-bash/) shell which is included with your Git for Windows installation.

 Before this course, you should have been exposed to using a command line.
 But, whether you have or not, you should be able to complete this assignment.
 Using a command line allows you to perform necessary functions when operating a computer that are not available in the graphical interface.